CDC's latest guidance could mean no sports for much longer

 Some NBA players were spending Sunday at home playing video games; Miami’s Goran Dragic posted a video of himself outside his house kicking a soccer ball around.
 Others, like Golden State’s Stephen Curry, were urging their fans to continue taking the pandemic seriously.

-''We all have to take responsibility for ourselves and do whatever it takes to (hash)stopthespread,'' Curry told his 14.1 million followers on Twitter. ''There's a sense of urgency to flatten the curve and give ourselves and the healthcare system the best chance to get through this pandemic.
-Share this message and let's protect each other!''
+“We all have to take responsibility for ourselves and do whatever it takes to #stopthespread,” Curry told his 14.1 million followers on Twitter.
+“There’s a sense of urgency to flatten the curve and give ourselves and the healthcare system the best chance to get through this pandemic.
+Share this message and let’s protect each other!”

 Follow AP coverage of the virus outbreak at https://apnews.com/VirusOutbreak and https://apnews.com/UnderstandingtheOutbreak